 - Your message is in the ad itself, so you don't need people to click through to your site.
 This may apply to events (such as a television premiere) or political advertising.

-Your campaign must meet a few requirements in order to be eligible to use CPA bidding:
+Your campaign must meet a few requirements in order to be eligible for Target CPA bidding:

 - You have conversion tracking enabled.